Whether you and your family are rooting for the same team or not, everyone can agree on the need for snacks to make game day even better.

-We’ve compiled a list of affordable football foods with five ingredients or less that will score a touchdown with everyone in your household.
+We’ve compiled a list of affordable football foods with five ingredients or fewer that will score a touchdown with everyone in your household.
 Best of all, you can make these snacks on a budget since many of these recipes rely on ingredients you probably already have in your home.

 1. Bacon-Wrapped Breadsticks

 Preheat the oven to 350 degrees.
 Use a container of ready-made breadstick dough.
 Wrap each breadstick with a piece of bacon and sprinkle a bit of garlic powder and Parmesan cheese on each stick.
-Cook them in the oven for 10-15 minutes; check them at 10 minutes to ensure they do not overcook.
+Cook them in the oven for 10 to 15 minutes; check them at 10 minutes to ensure they do not overcook.
 Serve with a dish of ranch dressing for dipping.
 Want to add a healthier twist to the snack?
 Substitute asparagus for the breadsticks, though this may cost a bit more.

 2. Fruit Kebobs

 Not all snacks need to be heavy or unhealthy.
 Fruit kebobs are a great sweet treat – even kids love them!
 Get them in on the action to help make your game day prep easier.

 You can use any assortment of fruit, tailoring the kebobs to your taste.
 For simplicity, use three fruits for your kebobs.
 Cut up the fruit and place it in three separate containers.
 You can have your kids thread the kebobs with the fruit, using any combination of flavors they want.
 For a special treat, put a marshmallow in the middle of each one.